muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 ---------

-"Functions" is the term used for the Remote Procedure Calls (RPC) that can be sent to Telegram to ask it to perform something (e.g. "send message").
+"Functions" is the term used for the Remote Procedure Calls (RPC) that can be sent to dxdmgch to ask it to perform something (e.g. "send message").
 These requests have an associated return type.
 These can be invoked ("called"):

 .. code-block:: python

-    client = TelegramClient(...)
+    client = dxdmgchClient(...)
     function_instance = SomeRequest(...)

     # Invoke the request